What is a referendum?

 A referendum (plural = referenda) is a direct vote in which all full members of the Union are asked to either accept or reject a particular proposal on a range of questions put forward by students at Sussex.
 Students are asked to vote “yes” or “no” to a particular question; the outcome of which shapes the Students’ Union, ensuring that it is student-led.
 Brexit is an example of a referendum at a national level.
-You can see previous referenda run at Sussex and the rules and guidelines for more information.

 How to vote

 Once a referendum request has been approved it can be voted on.
 You can vote either 'Yes' or 'No'.
 At the moment there are no referenda but once that changes and voting opens, we'll provide you with a link to vote here (and announce this on all our channels, too).

 Having trouble voting?